PhoenixTagal/ETQr-adaptive/README.md

 # ETQr-adaptive

-Configuring the ETQ reliance (ETQr) API
+Configuring the ETQ reliance (ETQr) API for Adaptive

 **Authentication**